LarsBehrenberg/impressionistarts.larsbehrenberg.com/content/posts/edouard-manet.md

   - Edouard Manet
   - Impressionist
 cover: /assets/manet-bar-at-folies-bergere.jpg
+authorList:
+  - quote: Everything is awesome!
+    author: Some author
 ---
 **Edouard Manet was born in 1832, the first child of Auguste and Eugenie.**